-Innovation is another key value.
 As an engineer, I always look to building things better, or finding ways to help people be better at what they do.
+Innovation is the constant.

 Two notable quotes come to mind; “Don’t consider it as disruption, consider it as finding better ways to help people” (Elon Musk) and “Opportunity is missed by most people because it is dressed in overalls and looks like work” (Thomas Edison).

 Above: Here's what Niamh and I had to say about Ireland as a technology hub.

 “Liam is a great speaker, funny & engaging, charming & charismatic.
 More than happy to recommend him as both a speaker and a thought leader in the health and technology space.”